Office Electrical Safety Checklist

 What is an EICR test?

-An EICR test, also known as an electrical installation condition report, is a safety check carried out on an electrical system to make sure it is safe to use.
-The test is carried out by a qualified electrician and covers all aspects of the electrical installation, including the wiring, circuits, sockets and fixtures.
+An EICR test, also known as an electrical installation condition report, is a safety check on an electrical system to ensure it is safe to use.
+The test is carried out by a qualified electrician and covers all aspects of the electrical installation, including the wiring, circuits, sockets, and fixtures.

 Why is an EICR test important?

-An EICR test is an essential safety check for any electrical installation, whether it is in a domestic or commercial property.
-The test can identify any potential hazards and ensure that the electrical system is safe to use.
+An EICR test is an essential safety check for any electrical installation on domestic or commercial property.
+The test can identify potential hazards and ensure that the electrical system is safe to use.

 What does an EICR test involve?

 An EICR test involves a thorough inspection of the entire electrical installation.
-The electrician will check for any signs of damage or wear and tear, and will also test the wiring to make sure it is correctly installed and safe to use.
+The electrician will check for any signs of damage or wear and tear and test the wiring to ensure it is correctly installed and safe to use.

 How often should an EICR test be carried out?

-If you have any concerns about the safety of your electrical system, or if you would like to arrange an EICR test, please contact our team here at EIS.
+If you have any concerns about the safety of your electrical system or would like to arrange an EICR test, please contact our team at EIS.
 We are always happy to help!

 Office Electrical Safety – P.A.T Testing